composer/pcre/README.md

 Restrictions / Limitations
 --------------------------

-Due to type safety requirements a few restrictions are in place.matchWithOffsets
+Due to type safety requirements a few restrictions are in place.

 - matching using `PREG_OFFSET_CAPTURE` is made available via `matchWithOffsets` and `matchAllWithOffsets`.
   You cannot pass the flag to `match`/`matchAll`.